DevExpress/devextreme-vue/README.md

 });

 ```
-The 'item' name is default template name for the 'itemTemplate' option of the dxList widget.
-You can set your own name for the 'itemTemplate' option and for your 'slot':
+The `item` name is default template name for the `itemTemplate` option of the dxList widget.
+You can set your own name for the `itemTemplate` option and for your `slot`:

 ```html
 <div id="app">